Playing LinkedIn ‘Algorithm tag’

 As a result, content from the average SME was getting buried.As an SME, you had more chance of being noticed commenting on an influencer’s post than you would by posting your own content.
 LinkedIn recognised this and changed the algorithm to make it more friendly for the average user.

 This levelling of the playing field has provided a significant opportunity for businesses everywhere to get their quality content noticed.
 LinkedIn’s algorithm is no longer about how extensive your network is, but how the audience it reaches reacts.
 This diagram from Falcon.io shows how the LinkedIn algorithm works.

 Well, there are some best practices you can employ to ensure you maximise the potential of your content:

-Repurpose your organic content - Your website traffic will tell you what your typical audience are reading.
-But, LinkedIn doesn't favour outgoing links.
+- Repurpose your organic content – Your website traffic will tell you what your typical audience is reading.
+But, LinkedIn doesn’t favour outgoing links.
 So, consider how you can use this great content from your website on social media.

 - Keep up to date – Be proactive.
 Find sources that you trust and check every so often for news about algorithm changes.
 Use Google’s News Alert function to trigger an email about relevant changes.
 Talk to your web development, SEO and Content partners about it.

 - Experiment with different content – Video is king on LinkedIn right now, so think about ways in which your company can utilise this more.
 SlideShare (remember that?)